chvonrohr/k8s-cicd/00-introduction/slides.md

 > Tailored/reduced for workshoptage.ch

 Notes:
+* Focus hands-on playthrough
+* View from the developer side of DevOps

-* Remove chapters not use before training.
+* Remove chapters not used before training.
 * Introduction to containers using Docker
   * Why Docker?
   * Architecture and concepts